melashkr/technical-articles/ms365-defender/ms-defender-for-endpoint/README.md

  |  Endpoint Attack Notifications | APIs (for integration with custom apps or reporting solutions) |
  |  Support for Windows (client only) and non-Windows platforms (macOS, iOS, Android, and Linux) |  Integration with Microsoft 365 Lighthouse |

-*)  Services optimized for small and medium-sized businesses (with up to 300 employees) include:
+*)  Services optimized for small and medium-sized businesses (with up to 300 employees)

 **Mixed licensing scenarios**: If you have Defender for Endpoint Plan 1 and Plan 2 in your tenant, the ability to manage your subscription settings across client devices is now in **preview**!
 This new capability enables you to
 - Apply either Defender for Endpoint Plan 1 or Plan 2 settings to all your client devices